Rio de Janeiro Beaches: Discover the Best Beach for You

 7. Praia do Secreto — The secret spot in Rio de Janeiro

-You can’t see the beach from the road, so when going there, pay attention to the pathways leading to it.
+You cannot see the beach from the road, so when going there, pay attention to the pathways leading to it.
 You need to go to Praia da Macumba and walk until you reach Praia do Secreto.

 8. Praia do Abricó — Yes, Rio also has a nude beach